 The lawsuit should be filed in the Circuit Court for Waukesha County; that is where the events happened.
 The rules on service of process are simple.
 You just need to have someone other than you serve the defendant(s) with authenticated copies of the summons and complaint.
 The Office of the Sheriff...Read more »

 Before vacating, our tenant broke off the inside copper pipe for our central air unit, destroying the unit.
 We filed a police report and he confessed to them and is waiting to be assigned to a DA.
-Is it better to file a civil suit now and try to get his wages garnished, or wait until after he's...
+Is it better to file a civil suit now and try to get his wages garnished, or wait until after...
 Read more »

 An order for restitution in a criminal case is an order requiring the criminal defendant to pay restitution to a victim.
 Usually, if the criminal defendant fails to pay the order is converted to a civil judgment.
 Filing a small claims action will likely result in a default judgment (because the...Read more »

 What type of lawyer would best handle my defense in a civil suit?
 I'm being accused of altering and destroying an original will and committing fraud involving an insurance claim that I'm not in any form listed as a beneficiary.
 The father of my children was listed as the sole heir.
 We...
 Read more »

 At the pre-closing walk-through, it was obvious the cleaning had not occurred.
 Our realtor contacted the owners and the reply to our realtor via text messsage was "This certainly isn't personal but we aren't doing one more thing and are seriously considering talking to a lawyer about...
 Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.